This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Iwuchukwu

 Nduka Iwuchukwu is a Medical Doctor with more than 30 years of experience in clinical care, public health, safety, environment, and innovation management.
-He has provided technical assistance to National Malaria Control Programs in Nigeria, Malawi, Tanzania, Zambia, and Guatemala.
+He has provided technical assistance on vector control interventions to National Malaria Programs in Nigeria, Malawi, Tanzania, Zambia, and Guatemala.
 He has developed several innovations in malaria vector control including indoor residual spraying (IRS) supervision and monitoring tools, field operational protocols, and novel designs for implementing community-based IRS operations.

-Iwuchukwu previously served as the chief of party for the PMI Africa Indoors Residual Spraying (AIRS) projects in Tanzania and Nigeria.
+Iwuchukwu previously served as the chief of party for the PMI VectorLink Project in Zambia, and prior to that, for the PMI Africa Indoors Residual Spraying (AIRS) projects in Tanzania and Nigeria.
 He also worked as an AIRS regional operations advisor and operations manager, providing subject matter expertise on IRS planning and implementation.

 Prior to joining Abt, Iwuchukwu was executive director for Environment and Health Nigeria Ltd., which implemented turn-key health and environment projects for governments and private sector clients such as the Wildlife Hazards Assessment of the four major international airports in Nigeria (Lagos, Abuja, Kano, Port Harcourt).
 The assessment report led to the successful certification of the four airports by the International Civil Aviation Organization.